DaniMase/api-rest-charla/README.md

 ## Install

-Use the command `git clone` inside the selected directory to clone the project.
+Clone the project inside the selected directory.

 Install all package using `npm install`.